personal injury

 A very common type of accident claim is the slip and fall claim.
 The success of this type of claim depends on whether there was a legal duty the property owner had to keep the premises safe, and whether that duty was breached.
 In many cases, a property owner has a duty to keep their premises reasonably safe and free of hazards.

 Not all injuries that occur on someone else’s property result in liability.
 The exact nature of a property owner’s legal duty depends on many factors.
-Attorneys at a Rogers personal injury law firm should be knowledgeable of the laws that apply in the state where the accident occurred.
+Attorneys at Cottrell Law Office should be knowledgeable of the laws that apply in the state where the accident occurred.

 Generally, property owners do not owe any duty to trespassers.
 However, if you have a legitimate reason to be on someone’s property, they can be held liable for your injuries.
 If you are legitimately on the premises, then you are likely either a “licensee” or an “invitee.”